 Improve Your Credit Score

-Of course, there are other reasons you want to have a kick-ass credit score apart from having access to the best rewards programs.
-Your credit score is part of what determines the interest rate you’ll pay when you borrow money to buy a home, a car, refinance your student loans or existing credit card debt or start a business.
+Of course, there are plenty of good reasons to build a strong credit score beyond scoring the best rewards cards.
+Your credit score affects the interest rates you’ll get when borrowing money to buy a home, finance a car, refinance student loans, pay off credit card debt, or even launch a business.

-Typically those with a credit score of 760 or higher will be offered the best interest rates on borrowed money.
-If you have bad credit or limited credit history, you can improve or build your credit score pretty quickly and easily.
+If you have bad credit or limited credit history, you can improve or build your credit score with the right steps and consistency.

 How to Choose a Credit Card